spack/spack/lib/spack/docs/packaging_guide.rst

    $ spack create http://www.cmake.org/files/v2.8/cmake-2.8.12.1.tar.gz

-When you run this, Spack will look at the tarball URL, and it will try to figure out the name of the package to be created.
-It will also try to figure out what version strings for that package look like.
+When you run this, Spack looks at the tarball URL and tries to figure out the name of the package to be created.
+It will also try to determine out what version strings look like for this package.
 Once that is done, it tries to find *additional* versions by spidering the package's webpage.
 Spack then prompts you to tell it how many versions you want to download and checksum.